ManziHerve34/Python_exercises/README.md

 ### Question3.
 =================================

-Iterating Over Two Text Inputs
+Iterating Over Two Text Inputs:

 This Python program takes two separate text inputs from the user, combines them into a single string, and then iterates over each characterin the combined result.
 The individual characters are collected into a list and displayed, providing a clear view of all